Agriculture and the Environment

-"Combines" combine the major tasks of the grain harvest: cutting and gathering the crop, then threshing and separating the kernels.
-The Massey-Harris Combine Model 20, introduced in 1938, culminated over 100 years of improvement in mechanical harvesters and is a "Landmark of Agricultural Engineering."
-Operated by just one person, it provided valuable relief to the labor shortages of World War II.
+"Combines" combine the major tasks of grain harvest: cutting and gathering the crop, threshing and separating the kernels from the chaff, and disposing of the straw.
+The Massey-Harris Model 20, introduced in 1938, culminated over 100 years of mechanical improvements.
+One driver operated the self-propelled machine, which reduced the need for hired help during the labor shortages of World War II.

 This is the first prototype of the Model 9N tractor.
 This tractor marked the first practical hydraulic three-point hitch on a tractor, a feature standard on all tractors today.
 Henry Ford helped debut this machine when he demonstrated its versatility on April 1, 1939 at a media event on the property of his Dearborn home.